MicrosoftDocs/cpp-docs/docs/cpp/header-files-cpp.md

     cout << "Doing something!" << endl;
 }
 ```

-Now we can use my_class in another .cpp file.
+Now we can use `my_class` in another .cpp file.
 We #include the header file so that the compiler pulls in the declaration.
-All the compiler needs to know is that my_class is a class that has a public member function called do_something().
-After the compiler finishes compiling each .cpp file into .obj files, it passes the .obj files to the linker.
-The linker's job is to merge the object files into a single program: my_program.exe.
-For each name that is declared in each .obj file, the linker looks for exactly one definition of that name in all the .obj files.
-In our example, it finds the definition for my_class in the .obj file produced for my_class.cpp, and the build succeeds.
+All the compiler needs to know is that my_class is a class that has a public member function called `do_something()`.

 ```cpp
 // my_program.cpp